theredwuster/PEMPal/README.md

 > Since older versions of the Apple Watch don't measure SpO2 and even the Apple Watch 8 doesn't measure blood pressure or respiratory rate (when active), focusing our build on the iOS app means the PEMPal app would be cross-compatible with third party hardware.
 As long as external hardware syncs with Apple Health, we could measure blood pressure or respiratory rate, sync with Apple Health and the iOS HealthStore, and run our analyses. **These third party devices (and thus more complicated vitals) would not sync to the WatchOS app/watch HealthStore**

 Within the scope of the class, we built out majority functionality in the iOS app and decided to retain a basic looks-like prototype for the WatchOS app.

+Variables within the application are stored within a <code>Global Model</code> Swift file, which serves as the central repository for all values we track once initialized.
+This includes both vitals data (heart rate, respiratory rate, blood pressure) and patient specific information (name, age, weight, days since last PEM).

 This app was built using Xcode 14.1.0, Swift 5.7 and supports iOS 13 and above.

 ## Build and Run the Application
 You can build and run the application using [Xcode](https://developer.apple.com/xcode/) by opening **PEMPal.1.0.xcodeproj**.
 Note that if the application is being tested on:

-a) An XCode simulator - remember to manually add heart rate data into the Apple Health app in the simulator
+1. An XCode simulator - remember to manually add heart rate data into the Apple Health app in the simulator

-b) A physical iPhone - start a workout on your connected Apple Watch, open Apple Health to make sure the watch is actively measuring heart rate data and feeding it to Apple Health.
+2. A physical iPhone - start a workout on your connected Apple Watch, open Apple Health to make sure the watch is actively measuring heart rate data and feeding it to Apple Health.
 The PEMPal app make take a few seconds to update the HR value, try opening/closing the app (without ending the app process).

 ## Onboarding Page (Initialize View)
 The <code>Onboarding Page</code> contains